 During my Post Doc studies, I strongly changed my focus within mineralogy, but shortly took the chance to move my expertise to XRF in the analytical industry.

 Online presence of the lighthouse "Kleiner Preuße" in Wremen near Bremerhaven (Germany).
 Built as a replica in 2005, this small landmark developed to a popular place for weddings and tourist destinations.
 In the past years the lighthouse often appeared in TV and radio shows.Kleiner Preuße, Wremen, Wurster Nordseeküste, Wordpress

 In January 2017 I installed a Dreamlink Fine Offset WH1080 weather station in our garden.
+Since October 2019 it was set up in Northern Germany.
+Unfortunately, problems with outside temperature readings being too high, made it less reliable.
+Finally I changed to a TFA Nexus station in March 2020 which is much more flexible with regarding to placing the individual temperature, rain and wind sensor.
 Obviously, watching the data static on the screen was not enough.
-Therefore I am now recording the weather data and broadcast them on our webspace using Cumulus MX on a Raspberry Pi 3.Wetter, WH1080, Raspberry Pi, Cumulus MX
+Therefore the recorded weather data are being published on our webspace using weewx running on a Raspberry Pi 3B.Weather, WH1080, TFA Nexus, Raspberry Pi, weewx

 As an Earth Scientist, sometimes you have to find the way back to the classic field trip.
 During my time at the KIT in Karlsruhe (Germany), I reactivated such a field trip for students with my former colleague to the volcanic complex of the Kaiserstuhl.
 We kept this even after my change to the analytical industry in 2012 and were able to continue with me being a part of it until 2017.

 Discussions about a possible career and chances outside the classical sciences are part break and the evenings.